IowaDave/PCF8574_Eight_More_I-O_Pins/README.md

 * SDA, SCL and INT connecting to a microcontroller, with 10K-Ohm pullup resistors attached.
 * A0, A1 and A2 hard-wired to ground, holding the I2C address to its built-in default.
 * Six of the I/O pins being used, each for a different purpose.
-The arrows offer a clue to the direction in which data flows at each pin:
+The arrows offer a clue to the direction in which data flows at each pin.
+Note the 100K-Ohm pullup resistors on the three **input** ports:
     * P0 is in an **output** connected to an LED.
 The arrangement might look odd.
 It's discussed in detail later in this article.
     * P1 is an **input**, set to receive a signal from the interrupt output of Subsystem 1.
     * P2 is an **output**, able to send a "reset" signal to Subsystem 2.
     * P3 is an **output**, able to send an "enable" signal to a controlled device.
     * P4 is an **input**, able to receive an alarm signal from Subsystem 3
     * P5 is an **input**, connected to a pushbutton switch.
-The pin would detect the presence of voltage (importantly -- through a current limiting resistor) when the pushbutton is depressed.

-A note about P5, as illustrated above.
-The example program in this article wires up its pushbuttons in a different, potentially safer configuration.
+To be honest, I believe the illustration for P5 contains an typographical error.
+It shows the pushbutton switch attached through a resistor to VCC.
+This cannot be correct, for the following reasons:

+* Following guidance in the datasheet, input ports must first be written with a "1" before beginning to read them.
+* There is also a pullup resistor on the line between the switch and port P5, which will try to hold the value of P5 at 1.
+* The only change the switch could make on P5 would be to pull it down to "0".
+* The only way the switch can make that change would be to terminate at VSS, that is, at ground, and not VCC.
+I wired the pushbuttons that way in my prototype for the example program.
+See Figure 4.

 ### Switching LEDs and Other Circuits